MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Event Name** - Event Name is the Event Category and Event Label.

+#### OneNote.SafeBootResetCrashCounterOnAppSuspend, Office.OneNote.Android.SafeBootResetCrashCounterOnAppSuspend, Office.Android.EarlyTelemetry.
+SafeBootResetCrashCounterOnAppSuspend

+The critical signal is sent when we are resetting the crash counter on app suspend before safe boot dialog is shown.
+This marker is required to track and diagnose the health of the app.
+A safe boot dialog is shown when the app crashes multiple times continuously.
+It gives the user an option to reset the app.
+This marker will help  figure out if Safe boot dialog was not shown to a user despite hitting trigger criteria.

+The following fields are collected:

+- None

 #### telemetry_error

 This event lets us diagnose and fix issues that are preventing necessary diagnostic data from being generated or sent.
 These events let us understand if we are missing critical data needed to identify security issues or major issues with how your app is working.